hyperledger/anoncreds-spec/spec/data_flow_setup.md

   credential.
 The private keys will later be used to sign the claims when credentials to be issued are created.
 * Other information necessary for the cryptographic signing of credentials.
+* Information necessary for the revocation of credentials, if revocation is to be supported.

+We'll initially cover the generation and data for a CRED_DEF created with the option of revoking credentials not activated.
+Following that ([in this section](#generating-a-cred_def-with-revocation-support)), we describe the additions to the generation process and data structures when support for revocations is activated for a given CRED_DEF.

+##### Generating a CRED_DEF Without Revocation Support

 Prior to creating the CredDef, the Issuer must get an instance of the Schema to be used, including the identifier for the Schema in the form of a Hyperledger